Pixboost/website-hugo-theme/site/content/blog/high-dpi-display-support-in-api/index.md

 </picture>
 ```

-And now we have the perfect snippet to show responsive images on the website, hooray!!!
+And now, we have the perfect snippet for showing responsive images on the website.

-TODO: Client hints
+### Obsolete methods

+Some time ago, there was an approach that relied on the screen DPR client hint to pick an image source, and the
+Content-DPR header would confirm the image device pixel ratio in such requests.

+Where the Content-DPR value differs from the DPR value (the screen DPR isn’t the same as the image DPR), the Content-DPR
+would be used to ascertain the inherent image size and scale the image accordingly.

+This approach used the most recent instance of the Content-DPR if the Content-DPR header appeared more than once in a
+message.
+But over time, there was a lack of consensus around Content-DPR, with many not seeing image resolution as a
+transport-level feature.

+Therefore, the new approach was to specify the intrinsic resolution within the EXIF metadata.
+As we speak, Content-DPR
+is no longer supported by many browsers, while others are in the process of dropping it, and a few have only kept it for
+backward-compatibility reasons.

 ## Conclusion

-The Web changed a lot once we could use our phones, tablets, fridges to access the Internet.
-To deliver images with higher
+The web changed a lot once we were able to use our phones, tablets, fridges and other devices to access the internet.
+To
-visual fidelity we need to support screens with DPI > 2.
-However, o make the Internet accessible
+deliver images with higher visual fidelity, we need to support screens with DPI > 2.
+However, for the internet to be
-place we'd need cater for people with not-so-fast Internet and only send data they needed.
+more accessible, we need to cater to people without fast connections by sending them only the data they need.

-Using higher compression on High DPI screens enable us to achieve both goals!
+We can achieve this goal by using higher compression on High DPI screens.
+Additionally, using an Image CDN comes with

-Using Image CDN gives some practical long-term benefits:
+some practical long-term benefits such as:

 * Making your processes more lightweight when storing only one source image
-* Making markup cleaner without need to add a separate source for the next-gen formats
+* Cleaning up your markup by removing the need for a separate source for the next-gen formats
-* Makes your image delivery future-proof with automatic support of the new formats and features
+* Future-proofing your image delivery with automatic support for new formats and features (it is vital to note that
-*
+  switching to formats like AVIF can enable you up to 80% more compression than JPEG offers without losing quality,
+  which bodes well for your website’s performance)
+* Content-sensitive compression - an Image CDN can automatically change the compression quality for each image based on
+  what’s in the image.
+For example, images with fewer colors and less detail will be compressed a lot more than those
+  that are rich in detail, color and other patterns.
+By doing so, you can strike the perfect middle-ground between
+  quality and size for each image.

+If you would like to discover the shortfalls in your web project’s image optimization and the extent to which they
+diminish overall website speed, you can use Google PageSpeed insights and zoom in on PageDetox.

 ## Examples